sass/sass-site/source/documentation/variables.md

   variable.
 {% endheadsUp %}

-{% markdown %}
 ### Flow Control Scope

 Variables declared in [flow control rules][] have special scoping rules: they don't shadow variables at the same level as the flow control rule.
 Instead, they just assign to those variables.
 This makes it much easier to conditionally assign a value to a variable, or build up a value as part of a loop.

 [flow control rules]: /documentation/at-rules/control
-{% endmarkdown %}

 {% codeExample 'flow-control' %}
   $dark-theme: true !default;